-By notifying Transplant Care Management prior to evaluation, the practitioner and the member can make informed decisions based on the benefits available to the member.
-The Transplant Care Manager will work with the member and practitioner to as identify high-risk members who will need additional assistance.
-Contact Transplant Care Management at 1-888-207-2421 prior to all member referrals for any transplant-related medical care, including evaluation to help ensure the services are covered and the member receives the highest level of benefits available.
+100% of Transplant eligible members are monitored through our Transplant Care Management program.
+The Transplant Care Manager will work with the member and practitioner to identify high-risk members who will need additional assistance and care management services.
+Contact Transplant Care Management at 1-888-207-2421, ext.
+4042 prior to all member referrals for any transplant-related medical care, including evaluation to help ensure the services are covered and the member receives the highest level of benefits available